devlifelore/devlifelore/README.md

 I'm Manuel, aka **devlifelore**.
 Father, coffee-fueled coder, and project wizard.

-I share my journey of mastering life and coding.
-Join me to learn, build, and earn together.
+I share my journey of mastering life, coding and building projects. #DevLife 💻

-### Skills
+### Skills 🎯

 I currently work as a Senior IT Consultant and Software Engineer, creating successful projects for major clients.